jasmine-carter/sinatra-final-project/spec.md

 - [ ] You have a large number of small Git commits
 - [ ] Your commit messages are meaningful
 - [ ] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit ßthat aren't related to the commit message
+- [ ] You don't include changes in a commit that aren't related to the commit message